-- Simulations that provide an opportunity to experience various perspectives and understand the driving factors of decisions (e.g. motivations, thoughts, feelings, etc).
+Opportunity to experience various perspectives and understand the driving factors of decisions (e.g. motivations, thoughts, feelings, etc) through simulation.

-- Students are encouraged to utilize Synapse’s EQ language and competencies to reflect on and communicate their experiences.
+Utilizing Synapse’s EQ language and SEL competencies to reflect on and communicate student experiences.

 Humanities HEARTS: Investigating Core Moments or Periods in History

-- Abolition of Slavery, Gilded Age & Labor Rights, Civil Rights
+- Immigration in the Bay Area, Abolition of Slavery, Civil Rights

 Grades 7/8 -- Contemporary World History and U.S. Government